 Instead, Alford used most of the investor funds to pay prior investors, the SEC alleges.
 He also used investor funds to build a home costing several million dollars, according to the SEC.

 According to Justin Jeffries, associate regional director for the SEC’s Atlanta Regional Office, Alford was a prominent member of the community who misled retail investors for personal gain.

 “Investors should be wary whenever they are promised guaranteed, lucrative investment opportunities,” Jeffries said in a statement

 If you have suffered losses relating to Alford’s alleged fraud involving Allied, we are here to help.
 Contact us at 888.744.0142 to speak with an experienced securities attorney at Morgan & Morgan’s Business Trial Group.

 The Business Trial Group helps investors recover their losses on a contingency basis.
 We are only paid if we successfully recover money for you.

-As part of the largest contingency law firm in the nation, with over 500 attorneys and 50 offices, we have the resources to take on brokerage firms, investment advisory firms, and banks.
+As part of the largest contingency law firm in the nation, with over 700 attorneys and offices nationwide, we have the resources to take on brokerage firms, investment advisory firms, and banks.
 We have helped investors recover tens of millions of dollars of investment losses.